AureumChaos/LEAP/docs/source/distributed.rst

     print(f'Final pop: \n{pformat(final_pop)}')

 The above example is quite different from the synchronous code given earlier.
-Unlinke, with the synchronous code, the asynchronous code does provide a monolithic function entry point, `asynchronous.steady_state()`.
+Unlike, with the synchronous code, the asynchronous code does provide a monolithic function entry point, `asynchronous.steady_state()`.
 The first thing to note is that by nature this EA has a birth budget, not a generation budget, and which is set